How to Shop at Whole Foods Without Breaking The Bank

 3. Use Your Amazon Prime Account

 Whole Foods and Amazon Prime are the key to great savings.
 Amazon Prime members can link their account to the Whole Foods app.
-Then, at checkout, scan your Prime code and get an extra 10% off on most sale items.
-PLUS, Prime members get free local delivery from their Whole Foods with a $35 purchase.
+Then at checkout, scan your Prime code and get an extra 10% off on most sale items.
+PLUS, Prime members get free local delivery from Whole Foods with a $35 purchase.
 Team Fab uses this feature ALL THE TIME!
+It isn’t available in all areas, so check your local Whole Foods to see if they participate in this service.

 4. Sign Up for the Whole Foods newsletter